 As online sales are instantly updated in the ERP, so are inventory levels.
 Therefore you can plan your purchasing much more accurately.
 You’ll know exactly which products are selling, and how much to order to minimise back orders or to avoid out of stock situations, reducing both admin and loss of revenue.

 - Accuracy all round leads to greater insight:

 When the data flow between your two systems is reliable and accurate, your sales personnel can confidently sell what they see on the system.
 Your financial reporting becomes more accurate too, automatically including both your e-commerce sales and ordering data.
 This improves your overall insight into your business and allows you to manage it much more closely.

 The bottom line…

 There are many benefits of ERP integration with your e-commerce store.
-To get the most from it, be sure to select a partner who can guide you through the business process implications you need to consider.
+To get the most from it, be sure to select a partner who is an expert on the business process implications you need to consider, and can guide you through them.
 Then you’ll never look back.